NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

-Note that rulesets for assigning wind loss attributes call upon two meta-variables relevant to wind losses for any building: “Hazard Prone Region” and “Wind Borne Debris,” which are assigned based the design wind speed at the asset location (Building Inventory field “DSWII”) and the flood zone (building inventory field **FloodZone**).
+Note that rulesets for assigning wind loss attributes call upon two meta-variables relevant to wind losses for any building: “Hazard Prone Region” and “Wind Borne Debris,” which are assigned based the design wind speed at the asset location (Building Inventory field “DWSII”) and the flood zone (building inventory field **FloodZone**).
 These rules used to assign these meta-variables are provided in :numref:`addinfo_ruleset_metavar`.
 Also note that the roof shape (building inventory field **RoofShape**), derived from aerial imagery, and terrain roughness (building inventory field **Terrain**), derived from